kubzdel/datashift/README.md

 # datashift
-Generic lightweight data processing pipeline preparing data for machine learning
+Lightweight and generic data processor that allows quickly filtering, balancing and processing a data set from one form to another.